chukkwagon/angular-click-to-edit/README.md

 Install dependencies with `npm install`.
 Run the test suite with `gulp watch` which watches the module and test file for changes, or `gulp test` for test and exit.

+TODO:
+1. Customize the `save` and `cancel` actions appended to the input field.
+2. Optionally declare the actions you want to listen for on the input.